duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_overview.md

 - APIs called by Spice Instant Answers **must use the JSON or JSONP formats**.
 We do not support the use of XML (it's coming soon though!), HTML, or plain text responses.
 - APIs should respond to requests in **less than one second** (< 1s).
-- Avoid using static JSON files as "APIs" as these often have large payloads and requires searching through them locally.
-If you're not sure, [talk to us about your idea](mailto:open@duckduckgo.com).
+- Avoid **static JSON files**.
+These often have large payloads and require heavy local processing.
+Not sure?
+[Talk to us about your idea](mailto:open@duckduckgo.com).

 Next, API reliability: